vraelian/Testing/meta/STATE_SCHEMA.md

 lastBirthdayYear: {number} - The in-game year of the player's last birthday.

-birthdayProfitBonus: {number} - A temporary credit bonus awarded on their birthday.
+birthdayProfitBonus: {number} - A permanent, cumulative profit bonus that increases each birthday.

 introStep: {number} - A counter tracking progress through the intro sequence.